smokeml/smokeml.github.io/icseae.md

 ## Preliminaries
 SMOKE is built on LLVM 3.6.
-It analyzes the bitcode files (.bc files) of software projects to check vulnerabilities.
-A bitcode file is a kind of intermediate representation of the source code.
-We have prepared all bitcode files of 29 projects for evaluation.
+It analyzes the Bitcode files (.bc files) of software projects to check vulnerabilities.
+A Bitcode file is a kind of intermediate representation of the source code.
+We have prepared all Bitcode files of 29 projects for evaluation.

 ## Evaluation Host

 We prepared a ubuntu server for the artifact evaluation.
 Reviewers can access the server via ssh (the password is given in the INSTALL file):

-``ssh icseae@chcpu12h.cse.ust.hk``
+``ssh icse2019ae@chcpu12h.cse.ust.hk``

 NOTE: when running large benchmark programs (>0.5MLoC), the computation resource in the server may be used up if multiple users use the server at the same time.
-Thus, we recommend to run small benchmark programs to verify our idea.
+Thus, we recommend running small benchmark programs to verify our idea.

 In the server, we have installed all necessary binaries for evaluation: